On the anti-diagonal filtration for the Heegaard Floer chain complex of a branched double-cover: Invariance of the filtration

 Fork diagrams before and after stabilization can be seem in Figure \ref{fig:movestab}, and the induced Heegaard diagrams in Figure \ref{fig:movestabhd}.

-The stabilization braid move is a stabilization followed by several handleslides on the Heegaard diagram, two of which are relevant to our analysis and are seen in Figure \ref{fig:movestabhs}.
+The stabilization braid move corresponds to a Heegaard diagram stabilization followed by several handleslides, which can be seen in Figure \ref{fig:movestabhs}.
 The destabilization braid move induces the inverse of this sequence of Heegaard moves.

-Let $x_{2n+1}$ denote the additional intersection obtained via Heegaard stabilization.
-We define the injection $g_{stab}$ as follows
+We first address admissibility.
+Clearly stabilizing or destabilizing an admissible Heegaard diagram yields another admissible one.
+By analyzing domains, it isn't hard to verify that the handleslides in Figure \ref{fig:movestabhs} preserve admissibility; we'll demonstrate this explicitly for third handleslide ($\bb^2 \mapsto \bb^3$), and leave the rest as an exercise to the reader.